Joao-Pedro-ML/Joao-Pedro-ML/README.md

 -👨‍🎓 Studiyng Computer Engineering at UTFPR

--💻 Actually vice-president and people management director at Therion Junior Enterprise
+-💻 Actually COENC-AP intern

--💬 Contact me via e-mail: joaopedrolourencao@gmail.com.
+-💬 Contact me via e-mail: joao.pedroml@hotmail.com.

 -🔭 Interested in working on projects that can help the world.
 <!--